muratk3n/thirdwave/en/2013/03/nations-and-nationalism-gellner.md

 dedicated training, which may have commenced in early youth and required an almost complete renunciation of other concerns.
-The achievements of craft and art production in these societies are extremely labour- and skill-intensive, and often reach levels of intricacy and perfection never remotely equalled by anything later attained by industrial societies, whose domestic arts and decorations, gastronomy, tools and adornments are notoriously shoddy [..].
+The achievements of craft and art production in these societies are extremely labour-and skill-intensive, and often reach levels of intricacy and perfection never remotely equalled by anything later attained by industrial societies, whose domestic arts and decorations, gastronomy, tools and adornments are notoriously shoddy [..].